Reecepbcups/cosmos-state-exporter/README.md

-# Cosmos State Exports
+# Cosmos State Exporter

-A service to export the state of CosmosSDK chain nodes.
+A scheduled service to export the genesis state of Cosmos-SDK chain nodes.

 **Pairs with** - https://github.com/Reecepbcups/exports-api